-The birthplace of the Renaissance, where Michelangelo's David strikes a pose, the pasta is great and the gelato is even better, and every cobblestoned corner looks like a postcard 🎨 Florence holidays deliver art, architecture and aperitivos in one gorgeous Tuscan package.
+Set in the heart of Tuscany in central Italy, Florence is the birthplace of the Renaissance, where Michelangelo’s David strikes a pose, the pasta is great and the gelato is even better, and every cobblestoned Tuscan corner looks like a postcard.

 Florence Holiday Highlights

-• 🎨 Birthplace of the Renaissance – home to the Uffizi, Michelangelo's David and more artistic masterpieces per square metre than anywhere else on Earth
+• Birthplace of the Renaissance - Home to the Uffizi, Michelangelo's David and more artistic masterpieces per square metre than anywhere else on Earth (and your eyes can feast all day without putting on any weight).

-• 🏛️ UNESCO World Heritage city centre – terracotta rooftops, medieval towers and that jaw-dropping Duomo
+• UNESCO World Heritage city centre - Terracotta rooftops, medieval towers and the Duomo that dominates every skyline photo you've ever seen of Florence.

-• 🍷 Gateway to Tuscan wine country – Chianti, Brunello and Super Tuscans all within day-trip distance
+• Gateway to Tuscan wine country - Chianti, Brunello and Super Tuscans all within day-trip distance.
+Book a vineyard lunch and someone else to drive.

 Good to Know for your holidays to Florence 2026 / 2027